A Subverted Trope happens, or seems to happen... and then that subversion is subverted within itself.

 - In All About Eve, Karen thinks about tricking Margo to help her understand, and justifies it to herself that Margo will like it, and there's no reason not to tell her..."in time."

 - Star Trek (2009): An obvious Red Shirt has to open his parachute in time to hit a floating platform.
 At first it seems he doesn't open his parachute in time and misses the platform.
-It seems like he will pancake himself onto the planet below, but in fact he does manage to open it. ...Only to apparently burn up in the energy beam projected below the platform.
+It seems like he will pancake himself onto the planet below, but in fact he does manage to open it. ...Only for the parachute to catch onto the platform and swing him right into the energy beam projecting from the bottom, vaporizing him instantly.

 - Death has to play these in the Final Destination movies, first setting up a chain of events that will surely kill the target.
 But quite often, when the target manages to make it out of that danger, another danger nearby kills them anyway.